Let’s start with the uncomfortable truth about the way that we work.

 Don’t Let Your Inbox Nag You All Day

 Your inbox is full of potentially exciting information to get distracted with and this information is piling up all the time!
 “What if there’s something vital in there?
 Better quickly go and see what it is!”
 Checking too often can become a deadly disease.
 Turn off every sound and graphic.
 That way, you can revisit the inbox when you’re ready to, not when the inbox is nagging you to return.
+Here is a link to the best email verifier.

 Don’t Check Your Emails, ‘Process’ Your Emails